anon-ml-repo/GISR/README.md

 ## Running GISR

-Run `train.py` to run GISR.
+Run `gisr.py` to train the GISR model.
 Below are the arguments you can pass to the script along with their descriptions:

 ### Arguments: